Back to Florida

 Terms To Know

-An important owner, executive, director, officer, partner, or manager whose death would harm the business financially.
+An owner, senior executive, director, officer, partner, or manager whose death would cause direct financial harm to the business.

-Any regular employee who is not a key person.
+Any worker who is not considered a key person under this law.

 Limits and Unknowns